This is a sponsored post from Change the Cycle. All opinions are my own.

 Q. Are there ways to regulate an irregular period?

 Dr. Shepherd: Every woman is different, and every woman’s cycle is different.
 While the average cycle may be 28 days, it’s normal for a cycle to last anywhere from 22 to 35 days.
 Any less or greater than those days are times at which you should consult your healthcare provider.
-Ways to help regulate your period can include exercise, changing your diet to more whole, unprocessed foods, weight loss, or managing any health problems like hypertension, diabetes, or thyroid issues.
+Ways to help regulate your period can include exercise, changing your diet (avoid these 4 diet mistakes) to more whole, unprocessed foods, weight loss (new science-backed research), or managing any health problems like hypertension, diabetes, or thyroid issues.
 Also trying a form of birth control can help regulate your period.

 Q. What are the best ways to relieve PMS symptoms, tell me chocolate is on that list!